ingonyama-zk/open-binius/README.md

 # Open-Binius
-<div align="center">This repo contains open-source hardware IPs for accelerating ZK proofs over binary fields.</div>
+This repo contains open-source hardware IPs for accelerating ZK proofs over binary fields.

+Binius is a proof system developed by Irreducible.
+For more information, visit [binius.xyz](binius.xyz).

-<div align="center">Open-Binius is a community effort led by Ingonyama.</div>
+Open-Binius is a community effort led by Ingonyama.